Link2006/LuaScripts/README.md

-# LuaScripts
+# Link2006's Lua Scripts

-My various Lua projects.
+Here's some of my Lua scripts that i felt like sharing, Please excuse the mess.